-- Neighborhoods: Uptown and Matthews (two locations).
-Exact address are 1381 Chestnut Lane in Matthews and 710 West Trade Street in Uptown.
+Neighborhoods: Uptown and Matthews (1381 Chestnut Lane in Matthews, 710 West Trade Street in Uptown)

-- Must-try flavors: Buffalo flavor heat options include: mild, medium, hot and inferno.
-If you’re looking for other flavors they’ve got BBQ, sweet BBQ, teriyaki, Carolina gold, bourbon BBQ and sweet chili.
+Must-try flavors: Buffalo flavor heat options include: mild, medium, hot, and inferno.
+If you’re looking for other flavors they’ve got BBQ, sweet BBQ, teriyaki, Cajun, Teriyaki, Carolina gold, bourbon BBQ, and sweet chili.

-- Background: Jim and Steve DaPolito, owners and brothers, are from Buffalo, NY – so they get Buffalo wings, obviously.
+Background: Jim and Steve DaPolito, owners and brothers, are from Buffalo, New York, so they get Buffalo wings, obviously.

 Sure, you go to this 84-seat upscale cocktail bar and restaurant in Elizabeth for the drinks, but their wings are so damn good.

 Wing description: Order the charred wings with house hot sauce, sorghum, and gates blue.

 Cooking style: Wings are cooked on a hearth, which is completely exposed to the rest of the space.

 Don’t forget: The Crunkleton Charlotte is a private club, and membership will run you $10 per year.